top of page

 The 5 Essential Tools and Materials You Actually Need to Start Oil Painting

-If you’re thinking about starting oil painting, you’ve probably already had a look in an art shop or online supply list — and felt overwhelmed.
-The truth is you just need a few carefully chosen materials to get going confidently — and that’s what this post is here to help you with.
-SHOPPING LIST: TOOLS (these things you will only buy once) Easel Palette Brushes - here you'll find a pack tha will give you most of the hog hair brushes covered in the video - perfect to get sta
+If you’re thinking about starting oil painting, you’ve probably already had a look in an art shop or online supply list - and felt overwhelmed.
+The truth is you just need a few carefully chosen materials to get going confidently - and that’s what this post is here to help you with.
+SHOPPING LIST: TOOLS (these things you will only buy once) Easel Palette Brushes - here you'll find a pack that will give you most of the hog hair brushes covered in the video - perfect to get st

 James Otto Allen